paoli-a/MaProchaineRecette/README_en.md

 yarn start
 ```

-The application should the start and open the browser.
+The application should then start and open the browser.
 It will be available from your browser at the address `http://127.0.0.1:3000/`.

 ## Features overview